Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Experiment design and execution

 \section{Experiment design and execution}

 We designed and conducted experiments to study the influence of incentives and/or feedback interventions on occupant plugload energy consumption.
-Our research hypothesis is: \begin{itemize} \item[]\emph{Providing incentives and/or dashboard-based feedback to occupants in commercial buildings reduces occupant plugload energy consumption.} \end{itemize} Consequently, we examine the claim that \emph{the average occupant plugload energy consumption in the presence of an incentive and/or feedback is less than the energy consumption in the absence of incentive and/or feedback} based on data from the experiments.
-In the rest of this section, we present various aspects of the setup employed for purposes of experimentation.
+Our research hypothesis is: \begin{itemize} \item[]\emph{Providing incentives and/or dashboard-based feedback to occupants in office and university buildings reduces occupant plugload energy consumption.} \end{itemize} Consequently, we examine the claim that \emph{the average occupant plugload energy consumption in the presence of an incentive and/or feedback is less than the energy consumption in the absence of incentive and/or feedback} based on data from the experiments.
+In the rest of this section, we present the experiment design and implementation.